dxlnr/cgrad/README.md

 ### Notes

-An interesting aspect of autograd is the usage of **Topological Ordering**.
+An interesting aspect of autograd is the usage of [Topological Ordering](https://en.wikipedia.org/wiki/Topological_sorting).
 A topological ordering is an ordering of the nodes in a directed graph where for each directed edge from node A to node B, node A appears before node B in the ordering.

+This is useful when constructing the backward pass in this case.

 #### Topological Sort Algorithm

 ```
 (1) Pick an unvisted node (self)
 (2) Beginning with the selected node, do a Depth First Search (DFS) exploring only unvisited nodes.
-(3) On the recursive callback of the DFS, add the current node to the topological ordering in reverse order.
+(3) On the recursive callback of the DFS,
+add the current node to the topological ordering in reverse order.
 ```